privacyguides/privacyguides.org/docs/vpn.md

     Mullvad provides the source code for their desktop and mobile clients in their [GitHub organization](https://github.com/mullvad/mullvadvpn-app).

-??? check "Accepts Bitcoin"
+??? check "Accepts Cash"

-    Mullvad, in addition to accepting credit/debit cards and PayPal, accepts **Bitcoin**, **Bitcoin Cash**, and **cash/local currency** as anonymous forms of payment.
+    Mullvad, in addition to accepting credit/debit cards and PayPal, accepts Bitcoin, Bitcoin Cash, and **cash/local currency** as anonymous forms of payment.
 They also accept Swish and bank wire transfers.

 ??? check "WireGuard Support"